Skip to content ↓

 Component 2: Latin Literature and Sources (Themes).
 Written examination: I hour 15 minutes - 30% of qualification

-Either Component 3A: Latin Literature (Narratives) or Component 3B: Roman Civilisation.
+Component 3B: Roman Civilisation.
 Written Examination: 1 hour - 20% of qualification

-3B: A prescribed topic of Roman Civilisation.
+A prescribed topic of Roman Civilisation.
 A choice of one of two topics is offered e.g. Roman Entertainment and Leisure or Religion in the Roman World.
 Students will answer questions relating to one of the prescribed topics.

 Students can go on to Sixth Form with a Latin GCSE and study A Level Latin, or Classical Civilisation, or Classics, or Ancient History.
+Latin GCSE is also a valuable preparation for any modern language A level, as well as the study of subjects such as English Literature, History, Politics and Philosophy.

 Latin is taught to be read, not spoken.
 Students are taught to recognise and translate Latin words and passages.
 It requires concentration, absorption and attention to detail, which are valuable skills and character traits.